calliope-project/calliope/docs/creating/techs.md

 We also have a check for any parameter starting with `cost_`.
 These _must_ define a cost class.

-### Using the top-level parameter format
+### Using the indexed parameter format

-The [top-level parameter][top-level-parameters-parameters] format allows you to add dimensions to your data.
+The [indexed parameter][indexed-parameters-parameters] format allows you to add dimensions to your data.
 By defining just a data value, the resulting parameter will only be indexed over the `techs` dimension (+ optionally the `nodes` dimension if you provide a new value for it at a [node][nodes-nodes]).
-By using the top-level parameter format, you can add new dimensions.
+By using the indexed parameter format, you can add new dimensions.
 We saw this above with `costs`, but you can add _any_ dimension _except_ `nodes`.

 !!! examples